reubengreen73/gem5_riscv_protmem/README.md

 us to easily create binaries which use Protmem, and then run them on the modified gem5 in syscall emulation mode.
 There is also a demonstration program in C with inline assembly that shows how to use the Protmem instructions.

-For the user's convenience, this repository also contains files which allows everything to be easily built and run in a Docker container.
+For the user's convenience, this repository also contains scripts which allow everything to be easily built and run in a Docker container.
 The Dockerfile sets up the container and installs all the necessary packages.
 The container mounts the `workspace` directory as a volume, and all building is done in this directory, allowing easy access to the patched code.
 Once inside the container, running the scripts provided will download, patch, and build both gem5 and the GNU RISCV toolchain, and then compile the Protmem demonstration program and